quorten/quorten-blog1/_posts/2019-12-01-fun-improve-toybox.md

 will decrease the population density, which means a toybox will probably need to be expanded with more interior space.

-Another particular problem is that not all plush toys are not all the same size.
+Another particular problem is that not all plush toys are the same size.
 In the human world, this is largely not a problem since ample space in their rooms to such that the differences are negligible.
 But again, this can also come at a considerable expense if it means greatly expanding the interior space of a toybox.

 Here is a ranking of methods for improving the ability of plush toys to enter and exit the toybox, from cheapest and easiest to construct, to most expensive and most difficult to construct.

 First method: Separate 11 x 11 inch bags for separate floors, each floor about 2.4 inches tall.
-For a 12 x 3.5 x 12 inch toybox dominated small 5-inch tall plush toys, at least 10 such plush toys can live on one floor, maybe somewhere closer to 20.
+For a 12 x 15.5 x 12 inch toybox dominated small 5-inch tall plush toys, at least 10 such plush toys can live on one floor, maybe somewhere closer to 20.
 For simplicity, suppose there are 50 plush toys in a toybox, and we assume 10 plush